Carbon-free aluminium smelting is a step closer

-The ground breaking technology addresses the global trend towards producing low carbon footprint products, from mobile phones to cars, planes and building materials.
-In Canada alone, the use of ELYSIS' technology has the potential to reduce GHG emissions by 7 million tons – the equivalent of removing 1.8 million cars from the roads.
+It has the potential to transform the aluminium industry through a significant reduction in its carbon footprint.
+In Canada alone, the use of ELYSIS' technology has the potential to reduce GHG emissions by 6.5 million metric tons – the equivalent of removing 1.8 million cars from the roads.

 The technology – which can be used in both new and existing aluminium smelters – will also reduce operating costs at aluminium smelters, while increasing production capacity.